Skip to main content

 INTRODUCTION

 The safety and security of the Northwestern Qatar community is the utmost priority of both Northwestern and Northwestern Qatar leadership.
-Therefore, in an event where the safety and security of our community and/or the operational viability of the University may be threatened, Northwestern Qatar will respond rapidly and effectively, placing the highest priority on protecting our community members.
+Therefore, in any situation where the safety and security of our community or the operational viability of the University may be threatened, Northwestern Qatar will respond rapidly and effectively, placing the highest priority on protecting our community members.

-In the unlikely event of man-made or natural situations threatening political, security, environmental, utility infrastructure, or other high-risk areas, Northwestern Qatar and Northwestern University senior leadership may justify the decision to cease or suspend operations and commence evacuation procedures resulting in the removal of international students and employees and their dependents from Qatar.
+In any scenario where man-made or natural situations threaten political, security, environmental, utility infrastructure, or other high-risk areas, Northwestern Qatar and Northwestern University senior leadership may justify the decision to cease or suspend operations and commence evacuation procedures resulting in the temporary or permanent evacuation of international students, and employees and their dependents from Qatar.

-The evacuation process will be supported by our security partner, Global Rescue.
-This quick guide is produced to brief members of our community on the concept of a country emergency evacuation and offer advice on preparing yourself or your family.
+The evacuation process will be supported by our security partner, Global Rescue (GR).
+This quick guide is produced to brief members of our community on the considerations and process of a country emergency evacuation and offer advice on preparing yourself or your family.

 Would we really have to evacuate?

 An evacuation to an international safe haven, or to a community members home country is only one of various options in managing a security crisis.
-Other options include: (a) conduct business as usual; or (b) remain at home (shelter-in-place).
+Other options include: (a) conduct business as usual; or (b) remain at home while waiting for further instructions.
 Evacuating under hostile conditions can be very dangerous.
-Generally, waiting for the situation to stabilize is far less risky than attempting to implement an evacuation hastily.
-It is anticipated that there will be sufficient warning of heightened threat conditions for a planned and orderly evacuation.
+Waiting for the situation to stabilize, generally, is far less risky than attempting to hastily implement an evacuation.
+It is anticipated that there will be sufficient warning of heightened threat conditions to allow for a planned orderly evacuation.
 Every effort will be made to place evacuees on scheduled commercial aircraft to their home countries.
 In instances where commercial aircraft become unavailable, chartered flights may be required.

-Following lessons from the Qatar blockade in 2017, evacuation options will most likely utilize scheduled airlines at Hamad International Airport.
-Northwestern Qatar holds a non-indemnified security evacuation agreement with Global Rescue to acquire chartered aircraft, if needed.
+Following lessons from previous events, evacuation options will most likely utilize scheduled airlines at Hamad International Airport.
+Northwestern Qatar has a security evacuation agreement with Global Rescue to acquire chartered aircraft, if needed.

 It is important to be vigilant and keep abreast of potentially emerging security threats.
-The Crisis Management Team (CMT) at Northwestern Qatar, in consultation with its contracted security support services provider, the U.S. Embassy Regional Security Officer (RSO), the Qatar Overseas Security Advisory Council (OSAC), and the Joint University Higher Education Hazard Vulnerability Planning Forum (HVAP), continually assesses all threats with potential impact to the Northwestern Qatar community.
+The Crisis Management Team (CMT) at Northwestern Qatar, in consultation with its contracted security support services provider, the U.S. Embassy Regional Security Officer (RSO), the Qatar Overseas Security Advisory Council (OSAC), and the Joint University Higher Education Hazard Vulnerability Planning Forum (HVAP), continually assesses many types of threat that have the potential to impact the Northwestern Qatar community.

-AN IMMEDIATE EVACUATION SCENARIO IS UNLIKELY, SO WE HAVE DEVELOPED A PHASED APPROACH BASED ON SECURITY POTENTIAL THREAT SCENARIOS OR ‘TRIGGERS’
+AN IMMEDIATE EVACUATION EVENT IS UNLIKELY, SO WE HAVE DEVELOPED A PHASED APPROACH TO OUR EVACUATION PROCESS BASED ON POTENTIAL SECURITY AND SAFETY THREAT SCENARIOS

 Normal operations/preparation

-- There is no specific threat to personnel or operations—business as usual.
-This is the phase we are normally in, unless otherwise informed by Northwestern Qatar senior leadership.
+• There is no specific threat to community members or operations and we are business as usual.
+This is the phase we are normally in, unless otherwise directed by Northwestern Qatar senior leadership.

-- We are not sitting idle in this phase.
-Northwestern Qatar continually reviews and tests the plans and communication capability.
+• We are not sitting idle in this phase; for example, we continually reviews our plans, liaise with our security partners, and test our communication capability.

 Alert

-- An event significant enough has occurred to threaten—or potentially threaten— the safety and security of the Northwestern Qatar community members to consider raising the response level and preparations for evacuation.
+• An issue significant enough has occurred to threaten, or potentially threaten, the safety and security of Northwestern Qatar community members for us to consider raising the response level and preparations for evacuation.

-- You will be informed in a timely manner.
-Our Crisis Management Team will meet to discuss the events and appropriate response.
-We might ask you to consider evacuating domestic staff and/or visitors (and pets).
+• You will be informed in a timely manner.
+Our Crisis Management Team will meet to discuss the issue and appropriate response.
+We might ask you to consider evacuating domestic staff and/or visitors and pets, and postpone planned visitors to Qatar.

 Recall and Assembly

-- The situation is such that Northwestern Qatar is in preparation to evacuate Qatar.
-Northwestern Qatar-covered individuals will shelter-in-place, in their own accommodation, and wait for further instructions from the CMT/Global Rescue and advice from the Embassy/Home Campus.
+• The situation is such that Northwestern Qatar is in preparation to evacuate Qatar.
+Northwestern Qatar will issue a stay-at-home directive, where community members will wait for further instructions from the Crisis Management Team/Global Rescue and advice from the US Embassy or other International Embassies/Home Campus.

 Evacuate

-- We will plan to use commercial flights.
+• We will plan to use scheduled commercial flights first.
 If not feasible, Global Rescue will charter flights and fly you to an international safe haven before flying you home.
-No pets or domestic staff will be evacuated.
+Please note that evacuation support does not currently extend to pets or domestic staff.
+We recommend making separate arrangements and contacting HSSE for guidance.

 Hold and Deploy

-- Remain as NU-Q members and out of Qatar until deemed safe to return.
+• Evacuated community members will remain out of country until deemed safe to return.

 Location of Emergency Assembly Areas (EAA) and Resources

-The Compound Warden System is an additional level of coordination and communication with students, employees, dependents, and visitors in the event of an emergency or evacuation.
-This communication network ensures that significant events, warnings, and instructions related to security and safety are shared with you in an accurate and timely manner.
-The wardens will be your communications link to the Crisis Management Team and vice versa.
+The Compound Warden System is an additional level of coordination and communication with students, employees, dependents, and visitors, in the event of an emergency or evacuation.
+This communication network ensures that significant issues, warnings, and instructions related to security and safety are shared with you in an accurate and timely manner.
+The wardens, known as ‘Calling Tree Coordinators’ will be your communications link to the Crisis Management Team and vice versa.

-- Make sure you know who your warden is
+• Make sure you know who your Calling Tree Coordinator is

-- Add your warden’s cell phone number to your emergency contact list
+• Add your Calling Tree Coordinator’s cell phone number as a favorite in your contact list

 Your Emergency Assembly Area (EAA) is a pre-selected point where you will gather before a coordinated move to the airport.
 The least disruptive and most manageable assembly areas are our residencies.
-We have nine EAAs.
+We have several EAAs around Doha.
 Individuals and families residing outside these hubs will be allocated to their nearest EAA before any evacuation order.
-From there, a convoy/bus will transport you to the airport for departure.
+When instructed to, you will move by private vehicle or University hired transport to the airport for departure.

-Some emergencies, including natural disasters, may require an order to shelter-in-place, i.e., to remain at home or on standby while waiting for emergency evacuation out of Qatar.
-Community members should consider a situation where food and water supplies in shops are very limited.
-Although previous plans recommended provisions for 3-5 days, advice from security service providers indicates that a 14 days of supplies should be planned for a worst-case scenario.
+In the event of a crisis scenario that might impact Qatar’s infrastructure or supply chains, community members should consider a situation where food, water, and other essential supplies in shops are very limited.
+Although previous plans recommended provisions for 3-5 days, advice from security service providers recommend 14 days of supplies for a worst-case scenario.

-Below is a list of items recommended for a shelter-in-place order.
+Below is a list of items recommended for a stay-at-home directive.
 This list is not exhaustive, and community members are encouraged to consider their own and family needs during a potentially prolonged period.
 Northwestern Qatar HSSE can be contacted for further advice.

 Water and non-perishable Food